icl-utk-edu/papi/src/components/appio/README.md

 1. [Testing](#markdown-header-testing)

 ## Testing
 Tests lie in the tests/ sub-directory.
-All but one test take no argument.
+All test take no argument.

-The iozone test (appio_test_iozone) needs arguments just like iozone does.
-It is not built by default as part of the PAPI tests.
-To build it:

-    cd appio/tests; make appio_test_iozone

-An example run for the iozone test could be:

-    ./appio_test_iozone -s 100m -r 64 -i 0 -i 1 -t 1